 WALTER D. CLARK, DPM

 Dr. Clark is a native of Birmingham, Alabama.
 He has had a very successful and diversified career in the business, medical, and political fields.
 Walter attended both Auburn University and Illinois College of Podiatric Medicine.
 Upon graduation from Auburn, Walter worked for Exxon.
 He then decided to pursue a career in medicine.
-After completing his residency, Dr. Clark joined his father’s podiatry practice where we practiced for 37 years.
+After completing his residency, Dr. Clark joined his father’s podiatry practice where he practiced for 37 years.
 Dr. Clark was certified by the American Board of Podiatric Surgery and recognized as a Fellow of the American College of Foot and Ankle Surgeons.
 In 1995-1996, Dr. Clark was the first Podiatrist to run for the United States Senate.
-He was the past President of Shades Valley Rotary Club in Birmingham.
-Dr. Clark is the Chairman of the Highlands Cashiers Health Foundation and serves as chair of the Vision Cashiers Leadership Forum’s Health and Wellness Task Force.
-Now retired, Dr. Clark and his wife live in Birmingham, AL and Sapphire, NC.
-He has three children and eight grandchildren.
+He was the past President of Rotary Club of Shades Valley in Birmingham, past President of Friends of American Art, Birmingham Museum of Art, and past President of Birmingham SE Camp, Gideons International.
+He also served as the past President of The Alabama Podiatric Medical Association and The American Podiatric Medical Association.
+He is a Vietnam veteran who served as a Combat Infantry Officer and has been awarded both the silver and bronze stars for his service.
+He is a lifetime member of Veterans of Foreign Wars and The American Legion.
+Dr. Clark is the past Chairman of the Highlands-Cashiers Hospital Foundation.
+Dr. Clark is the current Chairman of the Highlands Cashiers Health Foundation.
+Now retired, Dr. Clark and his wife live full time in Sapphire, NC.
+He has three children and nine grandchildren.

 BARBARA CORCORAN, MD